codescollection/ManifoldCausal/README.md

 ## Overview

 **ManifoldCausal** implements the manifold kernel instrumental variable (MKIV) estimator and the geodesic local average treatment effect (G‑LATE) proposed in *Shape Causal Inference with Manifold Endogeneity:
 A Nonparametric IV Approach*.
-It provides a unified R framework for causal inference when treatments and/or outcomes reside on non‑Euclidean shape manifolds (e.g., road networks, anatomical contours).
-The package avoids ad‑hoc Euclidean approximations by working directly with Procrustes shape distances and reproducing kernel Hilbert spaces on Riemannian manifolds.
+It provides an R framework for causal inference when treatments and/or outcomes reside on non‑Euclidean shape manifolds (e.g., road networks, anatomical contours).
+The package avoids ad‑hoc Euclidean approximations by working directly with Procrustes shape distances and reproducing kernel Hilbert spaces on Riemannian manifolds. *(under construction)*

 ## Key Features